|Larry E. Barnes (#5663157)|

 Within most people, there is a basic desire to learn the events of their family's history.
-The fortunate ones get to experience those moments of discovery.
-As Gordon Lightfoot wrote, "to know the wherefore and the why."
+The really fortunate ones get to experience those moments of discovery.
+As Gordon Lightfoot wrote and sang, "to know the wherefore and the why."

 My Barnes ancestry;